fatima-fatima/MakersBnB_Ronan_Miranda/README.md

 1. run: psql
 2. CREATE DATABASE makersbnb
 3. To create a table- run the sql command in db/migrations/create_spaces_table.sql
+4. After creating the database, run the command in date_collumn_datatype.sql (modifies the erroneous datatype for start date, end date to be the correct DATE format)
 ___

 SETTING UP THE TEST DATABASE
 1. run: psql
 2. CREATE DATABASE makersbnb_test;
 3. To create a table- run the sql command in db/migrations/create_spaces_table.sql
+4. After creating the test database, run the command in date_collumn_datatype.sql (modifies the erroneous datatype for start date, end date to be the correct DATE format)
 -------------------------------

 BEFORE RUNNING THE PROGRAM